me3zaAKAgoat/cub3d/README.md

 - [ ] add more sanitization for surface colors
 - [ ] minimap casted rays are a bit jagged and are visibly imperfect !!
 - [ ] use ray casting to do wall collisions
+  - get the viewing angle and then calculate the rays hit and then decide wether to move or not move depending on

 ## prio